Rosewater

 Recent residential development output has been above average within Rosewater when compared nationally

-Rosewater has recorded around 53 residential properties granted approval annually based on AreaSearch analysis of ABS building approval numbers.
-This totals an estimated 267 homes over the past five financial years, from FY-21 to FY-25.
+AreaSearch analysis of ABS building approval numbers shows Rosewater recorded around 53 residential properties granted approval annually over the past 5 financial years, totalling an estimated 267 homes.
 So far in FY-26, 19 approvals have been recorded.
-The average number of new residents arriving per new home has been around 1.5 annually over these past five years, indicating balanced supply and demand with stable market conditions.
-However, this figure has intensified to 5.4 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.
+On average, 1.5 new residents arrived per year per new home between FY-21 and FY-25, indicating balanced supply and demand with stable market conditions.
+However, this intensified to 5.4 people per dwelling over the past 2 financial years, suggesting growing popularity and potential undersupply.
+New properties are constructed at an average value of $363,000, moderately above regional levels.

-New properties are constructed at an average value of $363,000, which is moderately above regional levels, reflecting an emphasis on quality construction.
-This year, there have been $16.8 million in commercial approvals, indicating balanced commercial development activity.
-Compared to Greater Adelaide, Rosewater has 75.0% more development activity per person, offering buyers greater choice.
+In FY-26, there have been $16.8 million in commercial approvals, indicating balanced commercial development activity.
+Relative to Greater Adelaide, Rosewater has 75.0% more development activity per person, offering buyers greater choice.
 However, development activity has moderated in recent periods.
-Nationally, this level is well above average, reflecting strong developer confidence in the area.
+This level is well above average nationally, reflecting strong developer confidence in the area.
 New development consists of 42.0% standalone homes and 57.0% medium and high-density housing, creating more affordable entry points for downsizers, investors, and first-home buyers.
-This represents a notable shift from the area's existing housing, which is currently 77.0% houses.
+This represents a notable shift from the area's existing housing, which is currently 77.0% houses, indicating decreasing availability of developable sites and changing lifestyles.
+The location has approximately 197 people per dwelling approval, suggesting an expanding market.

-The location has approximately 197 people per dwelling approval, indicating an expanding market.
-Future projections show Rosewater adding 118 residents by 2041, based on the latest AreaSearch quarterly estimate.
-Current development patterns suggest that new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+Future projections show Rosewater adding 118 residents by 2041 based on the latest AreaSearch quarterly estimate.
+If current development patterns continue, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development